msoecsse/group-assignment-for-coconut-lab-observer-eckberg-hallberg-higaredajr/ReadMe.md

 * Have the OhCoconutsGameManager implement the subject interface and its methods
 * Implement an observer that servers to remove Island objects (for example when a laser hits a coconut the coconut needs to be removed)
+* Manage item deletion when off screen or interacted with

 ## Questions
 * Would the HitEvent be better to implement the subject interface?
 But then we would have to attach